apdskeg/healthier-food-choices-sg/README.md

-# Healthier Food Choices
+# Nudging Towards Healthier Food Choices - Automated Message Delivery System

 ## Introduction
-The script utilises chromedriver, selenium, and python to automate the process of messaging participants at pre-determined timings.
+The script utilises `ChromeDriver`, `Selenium`, and `Python` to automate the process of messaging participants at pre-determined timings.
 This way, participants may receive messages and pictures according to the various phase according to the phase they are in.
-From the `names.txt` file, a list of participant IDs tagged by the Day is fed into the program, As the study progresses, the Days increases, the participant ID is updated and stored in a `names_next.txt` file.
-The cycle completes until the participant exits the cycle of the study or drops off from the study.
+From the `names.txt` file, a list of participant IDs tagged by the Day is fed into the program.
+As the study progresses, the Days increases, the participant ID is updated and stored in a `names_next.txt` file.
+The cycle continues until the participant completes the study or drops off from the study.

 ## Pre-requisite
 1. Chrome Browser (Check the version of your chrome browser)